Mike Emrick: Retirement

 On October 19, 2020, following a playoff run calling hockey games remotely from his home in Michigan due to restrictions imposed by the national outbreak of coronavirus disease, Emrick announced his retirement from broadcasting.
 At the time of his retirement, Emrick released a video essay in which he declared:

 Things change over 50 years, but much of what I love is unchanged from then to now and into the years ahead.
 I still get chills seeing the Stanley Cup.
 I especially love when the horn sounds, and one team has won and another team hasn't, all hostility can dissolve into the timeless great display of sportsmanship – the handshake line....
 I leave you with sincere thanks.

 Kenny Albert succeeded Emrick for what would ultimately become NBC's final season broadcasting the NHL before the American national television rights moved over to ABC/ESPN and Turner Sports.
 On February 21, NBC Sports presented a documentary about him.
-NBC's final NHL telecast was Game 5 of the 2021 Stanley Cup Finals on July 7.
+NBC's final NHL telecast was game five of the 2021 Stanley Cup Final on July 7.
 Following the end of the subsequent postgame coverage on NBCSN, the network aired a 13-minute video montage, narrated by Emrick (who had taken the role as a contributor in the final NHL on NBC season), discussing various innovations that NBC had brought to their NHL coverage over the past 15 seasons as well as highlights and human interest stories that had occurred along the way as well.
 At the end of the video, Emrick signed off for NBC's coverage with the following:

 Handshake lines close off any Stanley Cup year.
 We have shown you 16 of these, and 16 teams clustered together for one last picture.
 Teams, exhausted but victorious.
 Teams.
 Perhaps in your own life you have been on a team of people for some time, and then seen it come to an end.
 If so, you will understand how it is with us as we close our time with the NHL on NBC.
 One of God's greatest gifts is that of memory.
 One of mankind's greatest gifts is video.
 As we have watched this last video with you and now carry away our own memories, we are sad for ourselves, but grateful for your loyalty to this wonderful sport.
 And also grateful as we say to for this final time – "thank you".
 Thank you for watching the Stanley Cup playoffs on NBC.